-Orthopaedic surgeons at NYU Langone’s Center for Musculoskeletal Care customize a surgical approach according to your symptoms and the extent of the injury.
+Surgeons at NYU Langone Orthopedic Center customize a surgical approach according to your symptoms and the extent of the injury.
 Most of the time, surgery for bursitis and tendinitis is performed using local anesthesia, and you can expect to return home the day of surgery.

 As a tendon becomes inflamed, it gets weaker and more susceptible to injury, especially if physical activity continues after tendinitis has developed.
 At times, a tendon may tear partly or completely away from bone.
 A complete tendon tear is called a tendon rupture.

 NYU Langone doctors may recommend surgery to repair a torn or ruptured tendon in order to relieve pain and other symptoms.
 The procedure can also prevent permanent weakness and further damage to the tendon.